News

 BSAC Safe Diving Guide: Before every dive everyone should be clear ... how you will be positioned underwater ...
 You should think carefully about how you will position yourself relative to each other.

-Team members must be able to monitor each other and communicate easily and to assist one another quickly in an emergency.
-Teams should also be close together on the surface, where many diving incidents occur, and where two or more divers together are more easily seen.
+Team members must be able to monitor each other, communicate easily and assist one another quickly in an emergency.
+Teams should also be close together on the surface, where many diving incidents occur, and where two or more divers together are more visible from boat or shore.

 Divers should generally be about three to five metres apart.
 In low visibility you need to be closer and sometimes even in physical contact.
-Where possible, it is good to be side by side at around the same depth so that you can see each other with minimal effort.
-For trainees the safest position is on your instructor's right side, at the same depth as them.
-This position allows you to keep an eye on each other at all times and the leader can check your SPG and quickly reach your buoyancy controls if required.
+Where possible, it's good to be side by side at the same depth so that you can see each other with minimal effort.
+For trainees the safest position is on your instructor's right side, at the same depth.
+This position allows you to keep an eye on each other and the instructor can check your SPG and quickly reach your buoyancy controls if required.

 Sometimes single file is a better option.
 The diver in front must turn and confirm their buddy is there and OK.
 If you are behind, then keep approximately the same station so that the leader knows where to look for you.
 You can stop or go in another direction but just let the leader know first!
 Obviously this all becomes critical in poor visibility, at night, in wrecks or swim-throughs.
 Dive torches can be a useful proximity aid.
 Your buddy will not need to turn and check on you as often if they regularly see your light beam in their field of view.
 This needs to be discussed prior to the dive.

 Bad positioning is when you're too far away and/or constantly changing depth, distance and position behind the leader.
 The worst position of all is above and behind the leader.
 This is the most dangerous position and ironically the one most favoured by novice divers!
-It's bad practice to allow other divers or any large structure to come between you and your buddy.
-If this occurs then you're too far apart and probably not sufficiently buddy-aware.
+Don't let other divers or any large structure to come between you and your buddy.
 You can also be too close to your buddy.
 Unless poor visibility demands it, don't be so close that you're within the arc of your buddy's kicks.
 It's annoying and you could have your mask or demand valve dislodged.

 Photography

-If there is a large camera and/or dedicated photographer in the team, the team must consider and agree whether and how it can dive safely in prevailing conditions.
-Photography can give rise to two important hazards.
-The first relates to large cameras that impede efficient swimming because of size and drag and/or because they need to be carried.
-The second relates to task-focus on photography and resulting lack of situational awareness and focus on safe diving.
+If there's a large camera and/or dedicated photographer in the team, the team must consider and agree whether and how it can dive safely in prevailing conditions.
+Large cameras impede efficient swimming because of size and drag and/or because they need to be carried.
+Task-focus on photography and resulting lack of situational awareness can be hazardous.

 Non-standard diving equipment and configurations